My pronouns are she/her.

-I am a human-centered computing PhD student at Georgia Tech and a member of the DataWorks research team.
-A current(ish) copy of my cv is here and my pronouns are she/her.
+WHO: I am a human-centered computing PhD student at Georgia Tech and a member of the DataWorks research team.
 I am primarily advised by Dr. Betsy DiSalvo, co-advised by Dr. Carl DiSalvo, and collaborate closely with Dr. Ben Rydal Shapiro (GSU).
 Before Georgia Tech, I studied computer science at Wellesley College.

-On the personal side, I keep a kind of data diary of the temporal and financial cost of protecting my personal information on the web, mostly to highlight the barriers to doing so.
+- keeping a kind of data diary of the temporal and financial cost of protecting my personal information on the web – mostly to highlight the barriers to doing so;

 - right to repair and restoration of old and aging computer systems, along with free & open source software, in protest of planned obsolescence and platform capture.